-On March 11 the WHO announced COVID-19 outbreak as a pandemic and the world went into a lockdown leaving our lives and plans on a ‘stand-by’ for a number of months.
-Festivals like Sónar in Spain were postponed and our ‘cultural’ live became even more digital.
-Now Sónar is organising an extraordinary edition of Sónar+D on the 18th and 19th September at Barcelona’s CCCB, the venue where Sónar first took place 27 years ago.
+On March 11, the WHO announced the COVID-19 outbreak as a pandemic, and the world went into a lockdown, leaving our lives and plans on a ‘stand-by’ for a number of months.
+Festivals like Sónar in Spain were postponed, and our ‘cultural’ life became even more digital.
+Now Sónar is organising an extraordinary edition of Sónar+D on September 18 and 19 at Barcelona’s CCCB, the venue where Sónar first took place 27 years ago.

 The conference programme will revolve around five main topics: the more artistic side of robotics; advances in immersive technology; artificial intelligence and its role in the economics of creativity; science with a trans-disciplinary focus in the fields of bioacoustics, neuroscience, biohacking and climate change; and music creation and its relationship with technology.